hamidfzm/eslint-config/README.md

 # eslint-config
-ESLint configuration used by Hamid FzM.
+ESLint's configuration used by Hamid FzM.
+I assume you are developing React or NextJS projects using typescript.

+For NextJS please use `@hamidfzm/eslint-config/next` config.

 ## Install